keunlee/was855-todo-app-on-ocp/was855-todo-app-migration/README.md

 | pipeline/openshift/ | Directory for OpenShift pipeline manifest files |

 ### Notes
-- The pipeline artifacts for openshift are compatible with OpenShift 4.6 and 4.7.
+- The pipeline artifacts for openshift are compatible with OpenShift >= 4.6.

 - The generated `src/config/server_config.py` script file may contain password variable but its value has been stripped off from the original source environment.
 You need to provide it manually.
 For example,